 Psychologist Mark Sullivan said happiness comes from belonging and serving something bigger than yourself.
 In other words, pause the Netflix binge session and the Instagram scroll and tune in to others around you, whether that is volunteering for an afternoon at a local organization that serves the community, or spending more time with family.
 Research also shows that a sense of community is one of the biggest ways to reclaim the feeling of jolly.
 “It’s the perfect way to engage with transcendence.
 There are all the religious services, all the music, and all the rituals that surround this time, that make that easy.”

 Go back to the drawing board and start something new, whether that is simply a renewal of your mind or the proverbial summer bod.
 “Think about your New Year’s resolutions and what you want to accomplish.
 It’s all about prioritizing what’s important to you, and reflecting back on the last year, where we might’ve not prioritized what was important, or focused on other things and didn’t put enough effort into making our relationships better.”

 4. Engage in Storytelling

-A research study found that even simply cheering up a friend is an activity that brings deeper meaning to people’s lives.
-As one of Smith’s most important pillars of meaning, story telling also means attaching a narrative to your life, where you have been and where you want to go.
-“It also means engaging in stories in the most banal sense of the word: around the holiday dinner table, retelling the stories of nativity, and all things like that.”
+A research study found that even simply cheering up a friend is an activity that brings a deeper meaning to people’s lives.
+As one of Smith’s most important pillars of meaning, storytelling also means attaching a narrative to your life, where you have been and where you want to go.
+“It also means engaging in stories in the banalest sense of the word: around the holiday dinner table, retelling the stories of the nativity, and all things like that.”
 It might also be the perfect time to start a blog.